 One of the main sources of lighting fuel in the colonial period and well into the nineteenth century was whale oil.
 Consequently, hunting for whales was an important part of the economy.
 The long ocean voyages that characterized this enterprise afforded the sailors a great deal of free time, during which they sometimes made crafts out of unusable parts of the whale such as the teeth.
 In nautical slang, scrimshaw denotes any precision mechanical work.

 Brooklyn Museum Collection

-- Caption: Scrimshaw, Whale's Tooth, ca. 1830-1870.
+Unknown.
+Scrimshaw, Whale's Tooth, ca. 1830-1870.
 Whale's tooth, 5 5/8 x 2 1/8 in.
 (14.3 x 5.4 cm).
 Brooklyn Museum, Brooklyn Museum Collection, X613.2.
 Creative Commons-BY

 Sperm whale's tooth with engraved decoration rubbed with black pigment.
 On one side, two masted sailing vessel flying American flags; on other, lighthouse with two vessels in background and four flying birds.

 Condition: Good.
 Chips around inner edge at base, several cracks working up from base.

 Not every record you will find here is complete.
 More information is available for some works than for others, and some entries have been updated more recently.
 Records are frequently reviewed and revised, and we welcome